Angela of the Cross: Religious awakening

 Guerrero's supervisor at the shoe repair shop was Antonia Maldonado, a devout lady who encouraged her employees to pray together, recite the rosary, and read about the lives of saints.
 Through Maldonado, when Guerrero was 16 years old, she was introduced to José Torres y Padilla, a priest from the Canary Islands with a reputation for holiness, who was Maldonado's spiritual director.
 He became Guerrero's spiritual guide and confessor and came to have a major influence on her.

-In 1865, at age 19, Guerrero applied to enter the monastery of the Discalced Carmelite nuns in Seville as a lay sister.
+In 1865, at age 19, Guerrero applied to enter the convent of the Discalced Carmelite nuns in Seville as a lay sister.
 Her application, however, was denied because the state of her health seemed inadequate for the heavy physical work demanded of those members of the monastic community.
 She was then advised by Torres to start work among the ill, particularly those suffering from cholera, which was rife at that time.
 Three years later, in 1868, she applied again to enter consecrated life, this time to the Daughters of Charity in Seville and, although still not well, she was accepted.
 The sisters attempted to nurse her to full health, sending her to Valencia to recover, but Guerrero finally had to leave the convent during her novitiate and returned to work in the shoe factory.
 During this time she kept a detailed spiritual diary which revealed the style and life ideals that she felt called to live.